joanna-jaeeun/Emotion-Diary-Analysis-NLP-LLM/README.md

   - **OCR and creating dataframe** : Using Google AI Studio, transform diaries into text datasets and create a dataframe with dataset information.
 - **Personal data encryption** : To protect privacy, encrypt students' names by replacing them with nicknames.
 - **Data analysis** : Using Neo4j (graph database system), analyze subtle changes in students' friendships and check their relationship status.

+  The insights of graph can be found in the notebook

 <p align="center">
   <img src="assets/Neo4jgraph1.png" width="600" alt="Project Logo">